shivamsinghss/WorkBuddy/README.md

 | **SaaS dependency** | Your data lives on someone else's server, behind a monthly bill |

 Small teams spend **4–6 hours per week** on HR admin that could be automated.
 That's time taken away from building product, serving customers, and growing the business.

 ---

+## Who Is This For?

+WorkBuddy was built for **small business owners** who:
+- Are tired of managing HR across WhatsApp, Excel, and email
+- Can't afford BambooHR, Zoho People, or SAP
+- Want a professional HR system that just works — for free
+- Need both a management view (admin) and a self-service view (employees)

+> WorkBuddy gives your small business the same HR discipline as a 500-person company — at zero cost.

+---

+## How to Use WorkBuddy

+### Getting Started

+1. Visit the live portal: [WorkBuddy](https://shivamsinghss.github.io/WorkBuddy/src/main/resources/static/index.html)
+2. Click **Get Started**
+3. Sign in with your credentials
+4. You will automatically land in the right view based on your role

+> **Note:** The backend runs on a free server instance.
+The first request may take up to **50 seconds** to wake up.
+Please be patient on first sign-in.

+---

+### Admin Point of View

+> Sign in with: **admin credentials** to have admin power/role

+As an admin (business owner or HR manager), you have **full control** over every module.

+#### Employees
+- Add new employees with their name, department, position, salary, and login credentials
+- Edit or remove existing employees
+- Every employee you add gets their own login to access the portal

+#### Leave & Attendance
+- View all leave, WFH, and Comp Off requests from every employee
+- **Approve** or **Reject** requests with one click
+- Rejecting a leave request automatically restores the employee's leave credit
+- Add leave credits to any employee's balance

+#### Payroll
+- Create monthly salary records for each employee
+- Set basic salary (auto-filled from employee profile), bonus, and deductions
+- Net salary is calculated automatically
+- Mark records as **Paid** once processed
+- Download any employee's pay slip for a specific month or full year

+#### Performance
+- Create and manage performance review records for employees
+- Track ratings and feedback per review cycle

+#### Training
+- Add training programs and assign them to employees
+- Track completion status across your team

+#### Recruitment
+- Post open job positions with department, role, and description
+- Track hiring pipeline from open to closed

+---

+### Employee Point of View

+> Sign in with credentials set by the admin when your profile was created

+As an employee, you have a **self-service portal** — you only see and manage your own data.

+#### Leave & Attendance
+- View your **today's status card** — mark yourself as Office, WFH, or On Leave for the day
+- **Punch In** when you start work, **Punch Out** when you finish — timestamps are recorded
+- Once you mark your status for the day, it is locked and cannot be changed
+- Apply for **Leave**, **WFH**, or **Comp Off** from the Apply tab
+- Track all your past requests and their approval status
+- View your leave credit balance

+#### Payroll
+- See your **Yearly Salary** and **Fixed Monthly Gross** at the top of the page
+- View all your payroll records — basic, bonus, deductions, net salary, and payment status
+- **Download your pay slip** for any specific month or for a full year (opens as printable PDF)

+#### Performance
+- View your own performance review history — ratings and feedback from your manager

+#### Training
+- View training programs assigned to you and track your completion status

+#### Recruitment
+- Browse open job postings within the company

+---